13 City of Cape Town, South Africa: Aligning Internal Data Capabilities with External Research PartnershipsHugh Cole (City of Cape Town)

 - Contracted service providers are contractors involved in implementing policies, programs, and day-to-day operations.
 Data sharing goes in both directions with contractors accessing CCT records and sharing data sets resulting from their activities back with CCT.

-CCT’s Intellectual Property Policy provides guidance on Intellectual Property (IP) from publicly funded research and development, which is subject to case-by-case review.
+CCT’s Intellectual Property Policy provides guidance on Intellectual Property (IP) from publicly funded research and development, which is subject to case-by-case review (City of Cape Town 2019b).
 For non-commercial research output, CCT does not typically exert any IP ownership.
 IP of the original and derived data (not including statistical outputs) is retained by CCT, and acknowledgement of data sources is required in any resulting publications or public materials.

 13.5 Protection of Sensitive and Personal Data: The Five Safes Framework